alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 The summary document is a collection of anonymised quotes from focus group participants.

-Quotations have been shortened or summarised, labelled according to the speaker (see the [Key] in the README file), and all information has been depersonalised.
+Quotations have been shortened or summarised, labelled according to the speaker (see the [Key](community-recommendations/focus-groups/README.md#key) in the README file), and all information has been depersonalised.

 These summaries have been circulated to all participants to offer them the opportunity to remove or modify their comments if they wish.
 Based on the feedback receieved, none of the content was requested to be changed, but the format was modified.

-[More info here on recruits]
+In total, the focus groups included 9 autistic people, 5 parents of autistic people, and 4 people who were both autistic themselves and the parents of autistic people.
+They were also attended by researchers from The Alan Turing Institute, and members of Fujitsu and Autistica - some of whom were themselves autistic, the parents of autistic people, or both.

 ## How were the summary documents created?

 ### 1. Design focus group agenda:

 An agenda for each session was written to loosely guide the focus group discussions.
-The agendas used in the sessions can be found [here - link].
-These were based on researcher knowledge of what was important to investigate and determine from a developer and researcher prespective, as well as from the input of [no.] autistic poeple, their relatives and carers, in earlier, informal scoping sessions.
+These were based on researcher knowledge of what was important to investigate and determine from a developer and researcher prespective, as well as from the input of autistic poeple, their relatives and carers, in earlier, informal scoping sessions.
-The request for potential questions was also sent out to subscribers of the project's mailing list, and autistic collaborators input suggestions [link to newsletter and OS comments]
+The request for potential questions was also sent out to subscribers of the project's mailing list, and autistic collaborators input suggestions.

 ### 2. Run focus group <img src="../../images/noun-project-icons/noun_Conversation_2041500.png" width="150" align="right"/>